tilgovi/dom-seek/README.md

   // Find the text node containing the end of the word. split(length).then(function () {

-    // Walk backward highlight all the nodes in between. do {
+    // Walk backward to the start and highlight all nodes. do {
       var node = iter.previousNode();